 If there are two or more clients downloading from the same vhost, the limit will be “splitted” too.
 So, if you have a bw limit of 16Kb and two clients, each one will have 8Kb to download.
 You can also set a fixed download rate, so each client will have a fixed maximum download rate.

 How to enable it for a domain?

-In root shell type: /scripts/setbwlimit then follow the instructions (remember you are setting the limit based on bytes per second so 1024 = 1kb sec and that is to all users)
+In the root shell type: /scripts/setbwlimit then follow the instructions (remember you are setting the limit based on bytes per second so 1024 = 1kb sec and that is to all users)

 How to install mod_bandwidth

-Before you go about the installation procedure, please make a note that the following steps are specific to Apache 1.3.x versions only and is not compatible with the old versions of Apache, including but not limited to 1.3 beta.
+Before you go about the installation procedure, please make a note that the following steps are specific to Apache 1.3.x versions only and are not compatible with the old versions of Apache, including but not limited to 1.3 beta.

 - 1. Login to your server via SSH as root.

 - 2. Type: mkdir /root/mod_bw